-One of the founders of the Dun Laoghaire Motor Yacht Club was Moira Kearon, who has continued to set sailing headlines for many years.
+A founder of the Motor Yacht Club Moira Kearon has continued to set sailing headlines.

 This report includes amateur footage of the Mol-Pol being lowered into the sea at Dun Laoghaire and from some of the journeys made.

 Mol-Pol is arguably Ireland's leading example of how a sailing boat should be used and enjoyed.

 Sailing up into Paris on a small boat flying the Irish flag was special.

 She is not alone in her travels and for many years has been joined by crewman Owen Hearty, who is a few years her junior.

 When asked about people's reaction to her continuing to sail into her seventies, she says

 My grandchildren probably think their Gran is a little mad but I get a lot of encouragement.